davepinch/pinchy.cc/collections/_wikipedia/Just_Do_It.md

 ---
+cc-type: wikipedia
 title: "Just Do It - Wikipedia"
 wikipedia: "https://en.wikipedia.org/wiki/Just_Do_It"
-layout: wikipedia
+date: 2023-06-04
 permalink: /wikipedia/:title/
 tags:
   - Just Do It
   - Wikipedia
 ---
-***Just Do It*** or **JDI** for short (stylized as **JUST DO IT**. and set in Futura Bold Condensed) is a trademark of shoe company Nike, and it is one of the core components of Nike's brand.
+***Just Do It*** or **JDI** for short is a trademark of shoe company Nike.
 The slogan was coined in 1988 at an advertising agency meeting.
-The founder of the Wieden+Kennedy agency, Dan Wieden, credits the inspiration for his "Just Do It" Nike slogan to Gary Gilmore’s last words: "Let's do it."
-The "Just Do It" campaign allowed Nike to further increase its share of the North American domestic sport-shoe business from 18% to 43%, (from $877 million to $9.2 billion in worldwide sales) from 1988 to 1998.
+The founder of the Wieden+Kennedy agency, Dan Wieden, credits the inspiration for his "Just Do It" Nike slogan to death row Gary Gilmore’s last words: "Let's do it."
+From 1988 to 1998, Nike increased its share of the North American domestic sport-shoe business from 18% to 43% (from $877 million to $9.2 billion in worldwide sales).
 In many Nike-related situations, "Just Do It" appears alongside the Nike logo, known as the Swoosh.